 Remote Access to SEASnet Lab Applications

-UCLA VPN is REQUIRED.
+Login to UCLA VPN is REQUIRED before starting RemoteApp and Remote Desktop.
 Get Cisco VPN Software here.

 SEASnet offers the ability for students to access lab applications remotely using Windows RemoteApp and Remote Desktop connections.
 Because this resource is extremely important for our students, the remote system is limited to students officially enrolled in engineering courses and the system is only available through finals week.
 To access the remote system, students must set up the remote app on their computer by following the instructions below.
 Note that users will be logged out if their session is idle for 30 minutes on remote app or 60 minutes on remote desktop; if you need to be logged in for up to 4 hours, follow the “Alternate Instructions” at the bottom of this page and use the icon Remote VDI.
-(Pro-II will not work for Mac computer at this time.)
+(FYI, When using Remote Apps in Work Resource) (If you have one remote app running, you can also have a second app running at the same time.
+But if the first app is closed, it will not open again until you kill the Remote Desktop connection in Task Manager) (Pro-II will not work for Mac computer at this time.)

 Instructions for Windows